-Dates may be collected and stored in any format, including the traditional format, (month, day, year [MMDDYYYY]), or the recommended date format, (year, month, day [YYYYMMDD]).
-The recommended format must be used for transmission (see Transmission Instructions for Date Data Items below).
-See the 2010 NAACCR Implementation Guidelines and Recommendations for converting dates collected and stored in the traditional format to the recommended format and vice versa, and for deriving the date flags from information collected in the traditional format.
+Dates may be collected and stored in any format, including the traditional format, (month, day, year [MMDDYYYY]), or the recommended date format, (year, month, day [YYYYMMDD]); however, the recommended format must be used for transmission (see Transmission Instructions for Dates below).
+See the 2023 NAACCR Implementation Guidelines for further information regarding the updated data exchange standard.